Geonovum/DTaaS-Testbed2/docs/respec/topics.md

 In this research topic we would like to see a data consumer search, find, negotiate and bind to a dataset in a Dataspace, using Dataspace protocols (or similar, e.g. iShare and or FSC).

-> This topic is not addressed during the testbed.

 ## Visualization